Isotel/mixedsim/README.md

 # Hardware Design Tool - Mixed Signal & Domain Simulation

-Designing embedded applications typically involves analog and digital worlds, from simple micro-controllers, more comprehensive micro-controllers featuring programmable digital and analog logic, or it could refer to a new chip designs.
+Designing embedded applications typically involves analog, digital worlds, and embedded code.
-To be able to verify the concepts we strive for simulation tools that could verify both worlds together, not only as a mixed-signal simulation but also to be able to include Verilog and other languages too.
-Such solutions are provided by commercial packages each having some benefits and drawbacks.
-Here we represent an open-source free to use solution thanks to open-source projects which runs on all systems.
+To be able to verify the concepts we strive for simulation tools that could verify all the worlds together, not only as a mixed-signal simulation but also to be able to include Verilog VHDL, as well as Embedded C code.

 More info about the project: http://www.isotel.eu/mixedsim